-The days are getting warmer and lighter, people are starting to smile occasionally – spring is finally on its way.
-And spring means that London really starts coming to life, bursting with events and activities from March through to May.
+Spring in London is finally on its way.
+The days are getting warmer and lighter, people are starting to smile occasionally and Londoners are beginning to inch away from cosy pub fires and venture into the great outdoors.
+Plus, the city is coming to life with events and activities from March through to May 2018.

-Whether you’re after the latest art exhibitions, new theatre shows, the best gigs, restaurant openings or other great things to do in London, our spring round-up will keep you as fresh as a daisy when it comes to culture and fun around the city.
-Here are 20 spring events not to miss.
+Whether you’re after the latest art exhibitions, new theatre shows, the best gigs, restaurant openings or other great things to do in London, our spring round-up will keep your social calendar as fresh as a daisy.
+Here are 28 seriously good spring events you won’t want to miss.

 The best spring events in London

 Something wicked this way comes.
 Shakespeare’s most intense and terrifying tragedy is at the National Theatre.
 The Scottish bloodbath is taking place on the Olivier stage, with the scheming couple played by Rory Kinnear and Anne-Marie Duff.
 But you can forget the struggle of getting blood off your hands, it’ll be murder just getting your hands on a ticket.
 Most dates are sold out online, but a limited number of tickets are released daily.
 Ellie Walker-Arnott

 Hard to believe but Tate Modern has never put on a Picasso show before.
 This spring that omission is being rectified with an exploration of a pivotal period in the modern master’s career.
 Expect a month-by-month guide to this creative time in his life, which saw him produce many of his most loved and iconic paintings.
 A whopping 100 of them will be on display in this significant exhibition.
 Talk about a productive year!
 Ellie Walker-Arnott